Self-determination of indigenous peoples

-The right of self-determination of peoples is a fundamental principle in international law.
+The right of self-determination of peoples is a fundamental principle of international law.
 It is embodied in the Charter of the United Nations and the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
 Common Article 1, paragraph 1 of these Covenants provides that:

 "All peoples have the rights of self-determination.
-By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development."
+By virtue of that right, they freely determine their political status and freely pursue their economic, social and cultural development."

-The right of self-determination has also been recognized in other international and regional human rights instruments such as Part VII of the Helsinki Final Act 1975 and Article 20 of the African Charter of Human and Peoples' Rights as well as the Declaration on the Granting of Independence to Colonial Territories and Peoples.
+The right of self-determination has also been recognized in other international and regional human rights instruments such as Part VII of the Helsinki Final Act 1975 and Article 20 of the African Charter on Human and Peoples' Rights as well as the Declaration on the Granting of Independence to Colonial Territories and Peoples.
 It has been endorsed by the International Court of Justice.
 Furthermore, the scope and content of the right of self- determination has been elaborated upon by the United Nations Human Rights Committee and Committee on the Elimination of Racial Discrimination as well as international jurists and human rights experts.

-Indigenous Peoples Self-determination and the Nation State in Asia, by the Cordillera Peoples Alliance
+Indigenous Peoples Self-determination and the Nation-State in Asia, by the Cordillera Peoples Alliance

 Definition and delimitation of the indigenous peoples of Asia, by Tapan Bose.